º º º

 "Royal?"
 His lavender eyes fused into silvery suspicion.
 "As in the Kuran?"

 "Sort of."
 Shiki mumbled out of vague belief, "His name was Ran, said he grew up at the palace.
-She wouldn't let off unless I let her do some work, so I told her to show him around."
+She wouldn't let off unless I let her do some work so I told her to show him around."

 Zero opened the door and hung back with a disillusioned stare.
 "You are aware that by allowing her to show this Ran around, she can merely abandon him in an alley without a backward glance and pounce on her mission to track the missing culprit?
-This is Yuuki we are talking about."
+This is Yuki we are talking about."

 As he went to retrieve his horse from the stable, the stark shadow at the entrance prevented his route.
 Respectfully he bent his head as he stepped closer toward Haruka.